 TRADITIONAL FOOD ABANDONNED

 This fundamental change in our diet has left many people totally confused about what is good to eat.
 Pollan believes that we have come to rely on science, journalism, government and marketing to help us to decide what to eat.
 Old traditions, and traditional food have been supplanted by what is called nutritionism; an idea that the nutritional value of a food is the sum of all its individual nutrients, vitamins, and other components.
 Gone is the pleasure of sitting down with family and friends to eat a traditional meal of meat or fish accompanied by a delicious variety of assorted fresh vegetables followed by locally made cheeses or fresh fruit.
 Now people question every ingredient.
 Does it contain too much salt or sugar?
 Does it have too much cholesterol?
 Are there trans-fats in the food or worse still, fructose?
-I know someone who is so neurotic about fructose that she refuses to eat any fruit, not realising that there is nothing whatsoever wrong with fructose when you eat the whole fruit, as we did for decades before the food industry refined fruit down to pure juice and concentrated sugar.
-How did the human race survive this long if it did not rely on common sense, customs and traditions to know what food was good to eat?
+I know someone who is so neurotic about fructose that she refuses to eat any fruit.
+There is nothing wrong with fructose when you eat the whole fruit, as we did for decades before the food industry refined fruit down to pure juice and concentrated sugar.
+How did the human race survive this long if it did not rely on common sense, customs and traditions to know what sort of food was good to eat?

 FROM LEAVES TO SEEDS